 "I don't know.
 Everything seems so complicated right now.
 I don't want to hurt anyone, but I don't want to be hurt, either."

 Aunt Sarah looked at me and smiled.
 "That's exactly what you said last summer when I asked you that question the first time I saw you and Sean holding hands.
-You seem more mature than you were a year ago, but you do basically react the same way."
+You seem more mature than you were a year ago, but you do basically react the same way to things."

 "I guess so.
 Maybe I do just have amnesia and strange dreams?"